BaHuy15/bottle_classification/README.md

 # Bottle classification using YOLOv5

-In this project, we applied yolov5 to classify 4 type of bottle:
+In this project, we applied yolov5 to classify 4 type of bottles:
 - bottle_cap
 - bottle_uncap
 - fallen_bottle